satyasgit2025/DevOps-For-Beginners/Day-12-Linux-Network-Services-Apache-Not-Rechable/Resolution.md

 ```
 curl http://app01:6300
 ```
-Got the below output
+Output:
-# curl: (7) Failed to connect to stapp01 port 6300: No route to host
+curl: (7) Failed to connect to stapp01 port 6300: No route to host

 2: SSH to App Server from jump host.
 ```